matejkaf/Doc/Java_3/04_Arrays_en/04_ArraysList.md

 #### **Exercise (Count words in sorted order):**

 Extend the last exercise: Sort the list.
-Hint 1: Use bubblesort for sorting.
-Hint 2: Read about the `compareTo` method of `String`.
+Hint: Use bubblesort for sorting.

 -
 Sort words by number of occurence in descending order.
 - Sort words in alphabetical ascending order.
+Hint: Read about the `compareTo` method of `String`.